-Update: StrategyCorps said in a release May 23, 2017, that its merchant discounts now number more than 360K nationwide.-Ed.
+Update: StrategyCorps said Nov.
+1 2017 that it won BankNews accolades.
+The company also said in a release May 23, 2017, that its merchant discounts now number more than 360K nationwide.-Ed.

 SINCE it sallied-forth into the market in 2002, StrategyCorps has funded its organic growth by providing community banks and credit unions mobile-banking rewards products and data analytics services, all aimed at growth, development and retention of institutions' bases of checking-account holders.